Classic Bells > Soapy stuff > Pine Tar soap

 Use an online soap recipe calculator to determine the amount of lye (NaOH) and water needed for the weight of fats in your version of this recipe.

-If you do not want to use animal fats in your soap, then substitute palm oil, soy wax (hydrogenated soybean oil), or any of the nut butters (cocoa, shea, etc.)
+If you do not want to use animal fats in your soap, then substitute palm oil, soy wax (hydrogenated soybean oil), or any of the nut butters (cocoa, shea, mango, etc.)

 Another pine tar soap recipe and a step-by-step tutorial from an experienced soap maker can be found here: David Fischer's pine tar soap....